github/teach.github.com/presentations/_posts/why-git-vcs/0001-01-02-what-benefit.md

 ---
 chapter: Why Git?
 layout: slide
-title: 'What's the benefit of GitHub hosting?'
+title: 'What is the benefit of GitHub hosting?'
 tags: ['why-git-vcs']
 ---